PandasThumb/pandasthumb.github.io/_posts/2026/2026-02-12-something-sensible.md

 https://scienceandculture.com/2026/01/the-monster-in-the-sky-revisiting-atheisms-creation-myth/), in which he
 said:

- > My hope in this endeavor is to throw additional light on the subject of Victorians’ reception of Darwin’s Origin of Species, asking specifically what factors might explain our ancestors’ acquiescence in accepting a theory bereft of empirical documentation."
+>> My hope in this endeavor is to throw additional light on the subject of Victorians’ reception of Darwin’s Origin of Species, asking specifically what factors might explain our ancestors’ acquiescence in accepting a theory bereft of empirical documentation."

- Yes, he really means that.
+>Yes, he really means that.
 See my earlier discussion of his views [**here**](https://pandasthumb.org/archives/2025/11/Darwinist-changes-his-mind.html)

 2. Emily Reeves, trained in nutritional biochemistry, discovered a remarkable feature of evolutionary change.
 In her post [Merry Christmas!
 No. 8 Story for 2025: Optimization and “Evolution Before Our Eyes”](https://scienceandculture.com/2025/12/merry-christmas-no-8-story-for-2025-optimization-and-evolution-before-our-eyes/) she reported on studies on evolutionary tradeoffs in Darwin's Finches, using the studies of Peter and Rosemary Grant and others.
 She finds the fatal flaw!

- > We see that, in the most classic example of “evolution happening before our eyes,” genetic variation was present *before* the adaptive radiation.
+?> We see that, in the most classic example of “evolution happening before our eyes,” genetic variation was present *before* the adaptive radiation.
 Whether this is truly “evolution” is, then, a question worth discussing.

 3. And just to round off a trifecta, Granville Sewell shows up, for the n-th time, summarizing his surpassingly silly old argument that there is something-like-a-Second-Law preventing chaotic physical processes from leading to adaptations, human achievements, and technology.
 This latest effusion will be found [**here**](https://scienceandculture.com/2026/02/a-friend-asks-for-darwin-skeptics-what-does-the-second-law-argument-accomplish/).